 Developing the information and insight we need to identify superior opportunities in Asia takes commitment—of time, of resources, and of ourselves.
 When we engage with a company, we seek to gain not just a narrow assessment of its prospects, but a broader understanding of the entire ecosystem in which it operates.

 A typical on-site company visit includes not just meetings with the CEOs and decision-makers of a company, but also trips to their production facilities and warehouses.
 Our on-the-ground analysis then extends to supply chain partners, competitors, and industry and economic experts.
 In addition, we visit real estate developments, hotel chains, department stores, and other retailers to gain a sense of the consumer environment, and we meet with local individuals, including real estate professionals, trade association representatives, and government and central bank officials, to gain first-hand perspective on various segments of the economy.
-This effort translates into more than 2,700 company meetings each year, including over 1,000 on-site visits each year in locations ranging from Asian financial centers to remote inland outposts.
+This effort translates into more than 2,700 company meetings in 2018, including over 1,000 on-site visits in locations ranging from Asian financial centers to remote inland outposts.